vjoel/tupelo/doc/faq.md

 For more on operations, see also [Transactions](doc/transactions.md).

-Syntax: what's the diff between blocks with and without arguments?
+Syntax:
 ------

+1. What's the diff between blocks with and without arguments?

   You can use tupelo with a simplified syntax, like a "domain-specific language".
 Each construct with a block can be used in either of two forms, with an explicit block param or without.
 Compare [example/add-dsl.rb](example/add-dsl.rb) and [example/add.rb](example/add.rb).

+2. Hash keys: symbols or strings?

+  Some points to be aware of:

+  * If you're using Marshal or Yaml (the --marshal or --yaml command line switches, for example) to serialize objects, then you can use either, and even mix and match within one tuple.
+The difference is significant and preserved.

+  * If you're using MessagePack (the default and recommended serializer) or JSON, then you have to choose, using the `symbolize_keys` option when creating a client.
+The default is currently `false`: keys in hash tuples returned to the program by tupleo are strings.
+The reason for this is the warning below.

+  * You can choose on a per-client basis.
+In the serialized blob, it's all strings anyway.
+The choice is purely client side.
+Different instances of Client in the same process can choose this setting differently.

+  * In any case, when you *write* tuples, you can mix and match symbols and strings as hash keys: they will get normalized to strings in the msgpack-ed blob.
+Other clients will unpack them as they prefer.

+  * In any case, *templates* can be expressed using any mix of symbols and strings.
+They are normalized to match against tuples in the local representation.

+  * In the msgpack and json cases, the only real effect on code is when you access values in a hash tuple:

+      h = take foo: nil, bar: nil
+      # one of these will get the value correctly:
+      h[:foo]   # if symbolize_keys: true
+      h["foo"]  # if symbolize_keys: false

+  * Nested hashes are treated the same way:

+      h[some_key][:sub_key]  # if symbolize_keys: true
+      h[some_key]["sub_key"] # if symbolize_keys: false

+  * `symbolize_keys` is very convenient when passing tuples to and from libraries that expect symbol keys, such as the sequel gem (see [example/sqlite](example/sqlite) and [example/riemann](example/riemann)).

+  * **Warning:** ruby does not garbage collect symbols, as of ruby 2.1, but this may change with 2.2.
+So the `symbolize_keys` feature can lead to unbounded memory use as new, different symbols keep arriving.
+Only use it if (a) the set of symbols is bounded (and small), or (b) the program has a short lifespan, or (c) you can monitor the program's memory use and restart it as needed.

 What is a tupelo client?
 ------------------------